hl533/IS601-MiniProject1-HLKRRR/howtobranchandmerge.md

 git commit -m "FEATURE/FIX/TASK: the change you made"

 # push changes to github
-git push --set-upstream origin my-branch
+git push --set-upstream-to origin my-branch

 # merge branch to master (remember that git merge moves the specified branch to the current branch that's checked-out)
 # First we run git checkout master to change the active branch back to master.
 Then we run the command git merge new-branch to merge the new feature into the master branch.
 Note that git merge merges the specified branch into the currently active branch